jules2689/trudeau/trudeau/2020-04-19/pre_news.md

 You know, a full year's budget is normally about $350 billion.
 So, they have done almost a year of spending in a matter of four or five weeks.
 As the urgent needs caused by COVID-19 keep expanding and growing and more and more people are.
-Captured by these  We've seen Andrew scheer come back to Ottawa with his family and holding daily press conferences. and his argument is that this is necessary to hold the government to account by answering clear and specific questions about whether they were slow to  the pandemic or close the borders or buy equipment.
+Captured by these  We've seen Andrew schemer come back to Ottawa with his family and holding daily press conferences. and his argument is that this is necessary to hold the government to account by answering clear and specific questions about whether they were slow to  the pandemic or close the borders or buy equipment.
 This is what he wants to do.
 The other parties, though, do not agree with the conservative leader's demand for the sheer volume for in-person sitings  he is looking for.